Ezzaldeen-Saeed/RayScan/README.md

 ## Overview

-RayScan is a mobile application that leverages advanced machine learning techniques to diagnose chest X-rays and detect bone fractures in the arm region.
+RayScan is a mobile application that leverages advanced machine learning and deep learning techniques to diagnose chest X-rays and detect bone fractures in the arm region.
 Designed with **Dart**, this app provides a user-friendly interface for medical professionals and patients to quickly assess and identify abnormalities in X-ray images.

 ## Features